microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

 Upon connecting to the relevant Data
 Environment we need to look at what query options we have available to us.
 In order to do this we can call QUERY_PROVIDER.list_queries().
-This will return a generator with the names of all the queries in our store.
+This will return a list all queries in our store.

+.. note:: An indivdual query may be listed multiple times if it was
+    added to multiple data familes.

 The results returned show the data family the query belongs to and the name of the specific query.